-(i) a first ranking parl passu montgage/charge over all the Borrower's immoveable and movable properties, both present and future, except the Project Assets.;

-(ii) a first ranking pari passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted Investments or other securities representing all amounts credited to the Escrow Account.

-(iii) a first ranking parl passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets.;

-(iv) a first ranking pari passu charge over / assignment of the right, title, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents.

-(v) The repayment of loan started from 31st March 2012 in 39 guarterly installments and will be paid till 30th June 2021.
+- (i) a first ranking pari passu mortgage/charge over all the Borrower's immoveable and movable properties, both present and future, except the Project Assets.; - (ii) a first ranking pari passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted Investments or other securities representing all amounts credited to the Escrow Account. - (iii) a first ranking pari passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets.; - (iv) a first ranking pari passu charge over / assignment of the right, title, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents. - (v) The repayment of loan started from 31st March 2012 in 39 quarterly installments and will be paid till 30th June 2021. - (vi) the applicable interest rate for Rupee Term Loan varies from 10.00% to 11.50% p.a. - (vii) Maturity Profile of Secured Ioan from others (Principal undiscounted) is as under:

-W. 5 4 (11)

-(vi) the applicable interest rate for Rupee Term Loan varies from 10.00% to 11.50% p.a.

-(vii) Maturity Profile of Secured loan from others (Principal undiscounted) is as under:

-< Mullions
+(1-111110113

 Particulars Rupee Loan from

 FY 2018-19 - Due but not paid 677.13

-FY 2019-20 - due but not paid 788.40
+FY 2019-20 - due but not paid 1,051.20

-FY 2020-21 1,401.60
+FY 2020-21 - due but not paid 1,401.60

-FY 2021-22 671.60
+FY 2021-22 408.80

-FY 2022-23 ~

-Total 3,538.73
+Total 3.538.73

-(viii) Due to the inability of the Company to repay the overdue amount of Rupee Term Loan instalments aggregating to ₹ 1465.53 Million (previous year 752.10 Million) upto 31st March,2020, Rupee Term Loan has been classified as a 'Non-Performing Asset'(NPA) by the Consortium Lenders.

-(ix) The Consortium Lenders have stopped charging monthly interest amount w.e.f. the date of classifying the account as NPA.
+- (viii) Due to the inability of the Company to repay the overdue amount of Rupee Term Loan instalments aggregating to ₹ 3129.93 Million (previous year ₹ 1728.33 Million) upto 31st March,2021, Rupee Term Loan has been classified as a 'Non-Performing Asset' (NPA) by the Consortium Lenders. - (ix) The Consortium Lenders have stopped charging monthly interest amount w.e.f. the date of classifying the account as NPA.
 However, the Company has been regular in paying the monthly interest amount on accrual basis.
-This has resulted in overstatement of borrowing to the extent of Rs 235 Million.

-(x) The Company is under discussion with the Consortium Lenders for implementation of Resolution Plan(RP).
-Techno Economic Viability study on the proposed plan has been concluded and Resolution Plan Rating process is under process.
-In view of the above, in spite of the Loan Account being classified as NPA by the Lenders and the ongoing RP, the Company has continued to be a 'Going Concern'

-(xi) As per the clause no. 3.6 (iv) of Common Loan Agreement (CLA) dated 26th August'2009, in case of default in payment of principal and interest, the Company shall pay liquidity damages on the default amount @ 2% per annuam over and above the applicable interest rate for the period of default.
+This has resulted in overstatement of borrowing to the extent of Rs 512.28 Million. - (x) The Company is under discussion with the Consortium Lenders and and has proposed a Resolution Plan (RP).
+The Lead Lender and the consortium has appointed Techno Economic Viability consultant for presenting RP to the consortium.
+Further GFTR has filed arbitration claims worth Rs 755.00 Crore, and is confident of favourable outcome, which will further improve the financial position of GFTR.
+In view of the above, in spite of the Loan account being classified as NPA by the lenders and the ongoing RP, the management of the company continues to prepare the financial statements as a 'Going Concern'. - (xi) As per the clause no. 3.6 (iv) of Common Loan Agreement (CLA) dated 26th August'2009, in case of default in payment of principal and interest, the Company shall pay liquidity damages on the default amount @ 2% per annuam over and above the applicable interest rate for the period of default.
 However, the Company, in the ongoing RP has proposed a complete waiver of the same

-Notes to Financial Statements as of and for the year ended March 31, 2020 Note 10 (b) - Borrowings - Current
+Notes to Financial Statements as of and for the year ended March 31, 2021

+Note 9 (b) - Borrowings - Current